-UNDESA DISD Ageing is the focal point within the United Nations system on matters related to ageing.
-As the focal point, its primary action is to facilitate and promote the Madrid International Plan of Action on Ageing, including designing guidelines for policy development and implementation; advocating means to mainstream ageing issues into development agendas; engaging in dialogue with civil society and the private sector; and information exchange.
+UNDESA DISD facilitates and promotes the Madrid International Plan of Action on Ageing, including designing guidelines for policy development and implementation; advocating means to mainstream ageing issues into development agendas; engaging in dialogue with civil society and the private sector; and information exchange.

-UNDESA DISD Civil Society and Outreach focal point works to promote greater awareness and increase involvement by civil society in the work of the United Nations on social policy and development issues as it relates to the mandate of the Division.
+UNDESA DISD works to promote greater awareness and increase involvement by civil society in the work of the United Nations on social policy and development issues as it relates to the mandate of the Division.

-UNDESA DISD Cooperatives is the focal point within the United Nations system on matters related to cooperatives.
-The focal point works closely with the Committee for the Promotion and Advancement of Cooperatives (COPAC) to promote the important role of cooperatives in social and economic development.
+UNDESA DISD works closely with the Committee for the Promotion and Advancement of Cooperatives (COPAC) to promote the important role of cooperatives in social and economic development.

-UNDESA DISD Disability is the focal point within the United Nations system on matters related to persons with disabilities.
-The focal point works to advance the rights of persons with disabilities in society and development, with mandates stem from the World Programme of Action (1982), Standard Rules (1994) and the Convention on the Rights of Persons with Disabilities (2006), as well as other relevant human rights and development instruments.
+UNDESA DISD works to advance the rights of persons with disabilities in society and development, with mandates stem from the World Programme of Action (1982), Standard Rules (1994) and the Convention on the Rights of Persons with Disabilities (2006), as well as other relevant human rights and development instruments.

 The World Summit for Social Development put the goal of full and productive employment at the forefront of the UN development agenda and recognized that the generation of productive employment was the most effective means of reducing poverty and promoting social integration.
 UNDESA DISD through the Commission for Social Development (CSocD) promotes productive employment and decent work for all by organizing expert group meetings and panel discussion to highlight this important issue.

-UNDESA DISD Focal Point on the Family promotes the objectives of the International Year of the Family 1994 and it follow-up processes.
+UNDESA DISD promotes the objectives of the International Year of the Family 1994 and it follow-up processes.
 It advocates mainstreaming of family issues into national, regional and international development agendas and promotes family-oriented policymaking.
-The Focal Point engages in dialogue with Governments, UN agencies, civil society, private sector and academics on family matters.
-It facilitates the exchange of good practices in family policy.
+It engages in dialogue with Governments, UN agencies, civil society, private sector and academics on family matters.
+It also facilitates the exchange of good practices in family policy.

 The Permanent Forum on Indigenous Peoples (PFII) is an advisory body to the Economic and Social Council with a mandate to discuss indigenous issues related to economic and social development, culture, the environment, education, health and human rights.
 The Permanent Forum holds annual two-week sessions.
 The first meeting of the Permanent Forum was held in May 2002, and yearly sessions take place in New York. .